jq456-foxx/HTB-academy_writeups/README.md

 # HTB-academy_writeups
-Write-ups of boxes and exercises along the way of studying in HackTheBox Academy.
+Write-ups of boxes and exercises along the way of studying in the HackTheBox Academy.